erick805/rickylau-dev/content/blog/debug/index.md

 18  <option console.log(pet) key={pet}>{pet.name}</option>
 ```

-Do you see something wrong?
-I hit save and I get this scary error message in Node.js
+_Do you see something wrong?
+I hit save and I get this scary error message in Node.js_

 ![](2019-09-07-21-32-07.png)

-My terminal is telling me there is something wrong with line 18 and particularly the console.log as indicated by two red arrows.
+My terminal is telling me there is something wrong with line _18_ and particularly the `console.log(pet)` as indicated by two red arrows.

-This brings us to our final acronym D - double check if you are in the right scope.
+This brings us to our final acronym D.

-##D - Double check if you have an infinite loop and in the right scope.
+##D - Double check if you have any infinite logic and/or within the right scope

-This is often forgotten and so detrimental because sometimes we don’t see our console.log or even worse our entire testing suite crashes.
-This can simply be because of a poorly scoped and misplaced console.log() that is causing a parsing error or an infinite loop in our code.
+This is often forgotten and so detrimental because sometimes we don’t see our ourputs or even worse our laptop overloads.

+**This can simply be because of a poorly scoped and misplaced console.log() that is causing a parsing error or an infinite loop in our code.**

-In our case, this is a poorly scoped console.log() and you can tell because my linter is yelling at me with fat red lines under my console in console.log.
-Which brings us back to the point that you should always clean your code environment first.
+In our case, this is a poorly scoped `console.log()`, because my linter is yelling at me.
+Which bounces us back to point C - _clean your code environment first_.

-I realized in JSX, you have to console.log() inside curly brackets and I move my console.log inside my key property and replace the logic inside with console.log and I attach a primitive string before it to easily label and keep track of my console.log().
+I realized in JSX, you have to `console.log()` inside curly brackets and I move my `console.log()` inside my key property and replace the logic inside with `console.log()` and I attach a primitive string before it to easily label my `console.log()`.

 ```js
 16 <button type="button onClick={adoptPet}> Adopt Me! </button>